 COME TO LIVE HERE

 Thrive is more than a company that builds living facilities.
 In fact, around here, we refer to facilities as ‘the f word’.
-We build communities where Elders come to live.
+We build communities where older adults come to live.
 That’s the Thrive way.

 OFFERED BY THRIVE COMMUNITIES